What if it's your Gut? The surprising signs

 In estrogen dominance, an imbalance in gut bacteria particularly those involved in estrogen metabolism can lead to increased levels of circulating estrogen.
 This occurs when bacteria produce β-glucuronidase, an enzyme that reactivates estrogens, allowing them to be recirculated instead of excreted.

-We can test for microbiome diversity.
+We can test for excess β-glucuronidase production.

 Fatigue and Low Energy